 2. Electronic Task Management Tools

 Digital task management tools are task management solutions that allow you to handle tasks through a digital task board.
-Most electronic task management tools are simple and narrow, which makes them ideal for day-to-day handling assignments.
-On the other hand, their limited capabilities may require the software integration to another feature-rich project management solution.
+Most electronic task management tools are simple and narrow, which makes them ideal for handling day-to-day assignments.
+On the other hand, their limited capabilities may require software integration to another feature-rich project management solution.

 3. Manual Task Management Tools

 Manual task management tools represent physical boards or whiteboards used to handle tasks.
 These tools do not have any digital aspect, so their flexibility and functionalities are quite limited.
 Manual task management boards are useful for tasks that change very seldom or standardized ones.

 What Are the Benefits of Using a Task Management Tool?